kenbenarduneanya/ADIDAS_SALES_ANALYSIS/README.md

 * Identification of Geographical Areas With High and Low sales Potential.

+* Highest State Sales (Cummulative)
+  * NEW YORK
+  * SUM OF SALES = $64,229,039

+* Second Highest State Sales (Cumulative)
+  * CARLIFORNIA
+  * SUM OF SALES = $60,174,133

+* Highest Growth Potential
+  * SOUTH CAROLINA
+  * AVG SALES = $203,372.4792

+* Lowest Growth Potential
+  * RHODE ISLAND
+  * AVG SALES = $39,105.5833

+* Second Lowest Growth Potemtial
+  * NEBRASKA
+  * AVG SALES = $41,173.875

 * Insights Into Product Performance, Aiding in Inventory and Marketing Decisions.

+MENS STREETWEAR was the best performing product category cummulatively with sold units of 435,526.00.
+MENS ATHLETIC FOOTWEAR at second cumulatively with sold units of 435,526.00.
+WOMENS APPAREL at third cummulatively with sold units of 433,827.00 WOMENS STREET FOOTWEAR cummulatively with sold units of 392,269.00 WOMENS ATHLETIC FOOTWEAR cummulatively with sold units of 317,236.00 MENS APPAREL cummulatively with sold units of 306,683.00

+### RECOMENDATIONS
+Marketing Efforts and Inventory Priority should be given in accordance to sales performance of each product category going forward.

 * Informed Pricing and Margin Strategies for Improved Profitability.